PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Methodology

 \subsection{Motivated Observation}

-We conduct some experiments to directly illustrate the mutual waiting problem.
-As shown in Figure. \ref{motivation_exp}(a), we observe that the time consumed during the drafting phase and the verification phase is usually non-negligible.
-Take the instance of Codellama 7B \& 70B, at each decoding step, the draft model will be inactive for 0.07s during the verification phase, while the target model will be inactive for 0.14s during the drafting phase.
-Therefore, the mutual waiting problem exists \textbf{at any timestamp}.
+As illustrated in Figure. \ref{motivation_exp}(a), the mutual waiting problem is directly incurred by the asynchronous execution of the draft model and the target model.
+In our experiments, we observe that the time consumed during the drafting phase and the verification phase is usually non-negligible.
+Take the instance of Codellama 7B \& 34B, at each decoding step, although the running speed of Codellama 7B is almost 3 times faster than Codellama 34B, the total time consumption for generating 6 draft tokens is even 2 times than the time consumption for one verification step.
+Therefore, the mutual waiting problem exists \textbf{at any timestamp}, and severely affects the acceleration effectiveness of SD.

 The asynchronous execution of the draft model and the target model is the direct cause of the mutual waiting problem, which is determined by two requirements of speculative decoding: (1) the drafting phase requires the input prefix to be verified; (2) the verification phase requires the draft model to complete generating draft tokens.
 This implies the great potential for alleviating the mutual waiting problem through parallelism: if we can remove the two requirements and parallel the drafting phase and the verification phase, a substantial acceleration can be possible.